Krebs Biochemicals & Industries Ltd leads gainers in 'B' group

 ALSO READ

-Krebs Biochemicals & Industries reports standalone net loss of Rs 7.28 crore in the December 2019 quarter
+Sequent Scientific consolidated net profit rises 82.55% in the June 2020 quarter

-Krebs Biochemicals & Industries reports standalone net loss of Rs 6.16 crore in the March 2020 quarter
+Sequent Scientific consolidated net profit declines 1.52% in the March 2020 quarter

-TPL Plastech consolidated net profit rises 18.03% in the December 2019 quarter
+Sequent Scientific standalone net profit rises 390.65% in the March 2020 quarter

 -

-Renaissance Global Ltd, TPL Plastech Ltd, Southern Petrochemicals Industries Corporation Ltd and Sagar Cements Ltd are among the other gainers in the BSE's 'B' group today, 30 July 2020.
+Panacea Biotec Ltd, Weizmann Ltd, AksharChem (India) Ltd and Sequent Scientific Ltd are among the other gainers in the BSE's 'B' group today, 31 July 2020.

-Renaissance Global Ltd, TPL Plastech Ltd, Southern Petrochemicals Industries Corporation Ltd and Sagar Cements Ltd are among the other gainers in the BSE's 'B' group today, 30 July 2020.
+Panacea Biotec Ltd, Weizmann Ltd, AksharChem (India) Ltd and Sequent Scientific Ltd are among the other gainers in the BSE's 'B' group today, 31 July 2020.

-Krebs Biochemicals & Industries Ltd surged 16.13% to Rs 81 at 12:08 IST.
+Krebs Biochemicals & Industries Ltd soared 14.70% to Rs 96 at 12:08 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 16874 shares were traded on the counter so far as against the average daily volumes of 1126 shares in the past one month.
+On the BSE, 63883 shares were traded on the counter so far as against the average daily volumes of 3135 shares in the past one month.

-Renaissance Global Ltd soared 15.64% to Rs 293.55.
+Panacea Biotec Ltd spiked 9.99% to Rs 215.8.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 5187 shares were traded on the counter so far as against the average daily volumes of 332 shares in the past one month.
+On the BSE, 37065 shares were traded on the counter so far as against the average daily volumes of 16280 shares in the past one month.

-TPL Plastech Ltd spiked 12.96% to Rs 132.05.
+Weizmann Ltd surged 9.92% to Rs 32.7.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 6930 shares were traded on the counter so far as against the average daily volumes of 2238 shares in the past one month.
+On the BSE, 10319 shares were traded on the counter so far as against the average daily volumes of 3378 shares in the past one month.

-Southern Petrochemicals Industries Corporation Ltd spurt 12.81% to Rs 22.9.
+AksharChem (India) Ltd exploded 9.39% to Rs 238.2.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 37808 shares were traded on the counter so far as against the average daily volumes of 61286 shares in the past one month.
+On the BSE, 60353 shares were traded on the counter so far as against the average daily volumes of 9779 shares in the past one month.

-Sagar Cements Ltd gained 10.76% to Rs 515.
+Sequent Scientific Ltd advanced 7.68% to Rs 125.5.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 21428 shares were traded on the counter so far as against the average daily volumes of 5507 shares in the past one month.
+On the BSE, 3.21 lakh shares were traded on the counter so far as against the average daily volumes of 13.89 lakh shares in the past one month.

 Powered by Capital Market - Live News